alicelucas/ciminilab-swe-test/README.md

-First of all, thank you for you time, it is truly appreciated!
+First of all, thank you for your time, it is truly appreciated!

 This repository contains two tasks - one of which should be completed in typescript and one of which should be completed in Python.